 She scheduled a non-stress test for the next day and sent me on my way; large, hot, and getting very impatient.

 As it turns out, my baby was in distress and I was immediately sent to labor and delivery to start my induction.

 I wasn’t expecting to be induced with my first baby, but I loved my experience and have had elective inductions with the rest of my babies.

-RELATED: Everything You Need To Know As A First Time Mom
+RELATED: Everything You Need To Know As A Brand New Mom

 The How and Why of Labor Induction